abdunnahid/sticky-codes/README.md

 Sticky Notes that really sticks.

+With this Desktop App, you can :

+- Write & save notes quick access
+- Stick to your screen
+- Find notes

-Currently runs with:
+Built with:

 - Angular v9.0.0
 - Electron v8.0.0
 - Electron Builder v21.2.0

-With this sample, you can :

-- Run your app in a local development environment with Electron & Hot reload
-- Run your app in a production environment
-- Package your app into an executable file for Linux, Windows & Mac

-/!\ Hot reload only pertains to the renderer process.
-The main electron process is not able to be hot reloaded, only restarted.

 /!\ Angular 8.x CLI needs Node 10.9 or later to works correctly.